yossibokorbleile/correa/README.md

 and then ether launch python from `.../correa/build` or add `.../correa/build` to your `PYTHONPATH`.

-## UDER DEVELOPMENT: This is a public beta.
+## UNDER DEVELOPMENT: This is a public beta.
 Please use [issues](https://github.com/yossibokor/correa/issues) to report any bugs.